KMJ-007/digital-garden/content/notes/buildinpublic.md

 - build in public
 ---

-I am mainting list of things i am building in public:
+I am maintaining list of things i am building in public: